shray732002/StayCatin-Dashboard/README.md

 ## Feedback and Contact

 We value your feedback!
-If you have any questions, suggestions, or encounter issues while using the Tableau Story and Dashboard, please feel free to reach out to [Your Email Address].
+If you have any questions, suggestions, or encounter issues while using the Tableau Story and Dashboard, please feel free to reach out to shrays650@gmail.com.

 Thank you for exploring our Tableau visualizations.
 We hope you find them informative and engaging!